Sleep Apnea

 FINISHED2_3.jpg

-STAGE 3 - If follow-up sleep testing shows that the apnea persists, the remaining airway blockage probably occurs down lower in the hypopharynx.
-To treat the hypopharyngeal obstruction, the tongue base is gradually pried off the pharyngeal wall by adjustment mechanisms called tongue base titraters that are mounted on the back of the upper tongue gripping surface, which is braced by the gripped tongue and the mandible resting on the bite stops, in progressive weekly increments, as the patient gets accustomed to them.
+STAGE 3 - If follow-up sleep testing shows that the apnea persists, the remaining airway blockage probably occurs down lower in the hypopharynx, where the tongue base directly contacts the pharyngeal wall.
+To treat the hypopharyngeal obstruction, the tongue base is gradually pried off the pharyngeal wall by incremental adjustment mechanisms called tongue base titraters that are mounted on the back of the upper tongue gripping surface to shift its tail segments, in progressive weekly increments, further down and back as the patient gets accustomed to them.

 _DSC4526.png _DSC4560_1.png